Brooklyn child custody lawyers

 If one parent has a history of domestic violence, substance abuse problems, or engages in risky behaviors, the courts may determine he or she poses too great a risk to the child’s safety.
 In these instances, that parent may only be granted visitation rights and visits may be supervised.
 This allows the parent to stay in the child’s life, while he or she goes through counseling or gets other kinds of help for the risky behaviors.
 Sometimes, a parent may petition the court to reconsider partial custody, if he or she has successfully completed counseling.

 The custody of your children is a serious matter to confront, so it’s not something you should attempt on your own.
 Your former spouse will likely have hired an attorney to represent them.
 If you go to family court without an attorney of your own, you’ll be starting the hearing at a significant disadvantage.
-Hiring a Brooklyn family lawyer will ensure that you’ll receive the best possible outcome in your child custody hearing.
+Hiring a Brooklyn family lawyer will ensure that you’ll receive the possible outcome in your child custody hearing.

 A child support case typically arises when parents cannot agree on who will raise their child or where the child will reside.
 In a child custody case a lot of issues are resolved.
 The first issue is who is granted physical and legal custody.
 In Brooklyn, decisions are made according to the domestic relations law code 240.